launchcodedev/app-config/README.md

       export default config as Config;
       ```

-      This approach is slightly manual, but avoids issues with typescript
+      This approach is slightly manual, but avoids issues with TypeScript
       typeRoot and defining modules.
 It also allows you to use app-config
       many times in one project, if you wished.
 You're free to choose whatever
       way you feel is best for your project.